How To Look At A House

 How did people stay cool in Key West before air conditioning?

 Monday, October 7, 2019

 The “Conch House" is a unique, traditional way of constructing a home for the year-round hot weather of Key West that dates back over 100 years.
 It’s wood-frame, tin-roofed and has multiple passive cooling features.
-Until recently, most architects considered them to be charming but antiquated relics.
+Until forty years ago, most architects considered them to be charming but antiquated relics.